I-JEPA: The First Human-Like Computer Vision Model

 I-JEPA is trained to predict missing information (targets) using only context from the original image

-Let’s break this down step by step.
-Predict missing information is different than what we saw in the generative approach where the model is trained to reconstruct a noisy part.
-The meaning here is that given an input image like the cat image above, they use part of the image as context, marked here with the green square, and they use this context to predict the information in other parts of the image, like the ones marked with pink squares here.
+Predicting missing information is different from the generative approach, where the model is trained to reconstruct a noisy part.
+In this case, given an input image like the cat image above, part of the image is used as context, marked with a green square.
+The model is using that context to predict the information in other parts of the image, like the ones marked with pink squares.

 So, we covered what missing information means, but what does it mean to predict in abstract representation space?